 In the interest of transparency, Chicago Public Media (CPM) reminds its audience that we receive philanthropic support from The Pritzker Foundation.
 J.B.
-Pritzker, who is a candidate for Illinois governor, is not involved in The Pritzker Foundation, and does not contribute to it.
-He and his wife lead a separate philanthropic foundation, the Pritzker Family Foundation, from which CPM has never received any funding.
+Pritzker, who is a candidate for Illinois governor, is not involved in the Pritzker Foundation.
+He and his wife lead a separate philanthropic foundation, the Pritzker Family Foundation, from which CPM has never received funding.

 Chicago Public Media will hold its Board of Directors Annual Meeting on Tuesday, December 8, 2015 at 4 pm at City Winery.